 A spokesman for the Arctic Slope Regional Corporation, which seemed a likely contender to participate in the sale, confirmed on Tuesday that it’s not bidding.

 Oil industry analysts have said they expect interest in the sale to be lukewarm for many reasons.

 Opponents to drilling in the refuge have raised concerns about its impact on Indigenous people, the global climate and wildlife, including caribou that give birth in the coastal plain and polar bears that den there.

 They’ve lobbied oil companies, banks and other financial institutions to stay away from developing the refuge.
 A number of major banks say they won’t fund oil projects in the Arctic.

-Also, drilling in the Arctic is expensive.
-Last year’s oil price war, paired with the pandemic, hit the industry hard.
+Analysts say drilling in the Arctic is also expensive, and the costs will likely limit interest, especially after last year’s oil price war, paired with the pandemic, hit the industry hard.

 On top of that, there’s uncertainty around future oil demand, how much oil actually exists under the coastal plain and the changing presidential administration.